Eurogroup head calls on Greece to stop wasting time, start reforms

-BRUSSELS Greece must stop wasting time and start discussions with its international creditors on completing its bailout programme and implementing reforms, the chairman of euro zone finance ministers Jeroen Dijsselbloem said on Monday.
+BRUSSELS Greece must stop wasting time and start discussions with its international creditors on completing its bailout program and implementing reforms, the chairman of euro zone finance ministers Jeroen Dijsselbloem said on Monday.

 The new left-wing Greek government is running out of money but cannot count on more loans from the euro zone or the International Monetary Fund unless it starts implementing reforms agreed to with creditors by the previous government.